 I’m self-employed as the chef and owner of Silver Plum Personal Chef, and regularly hone my skills by cooking for my husband and whatever friends I can convince to come over.
-I used to be the Head Rusketeer at Good Hope Rusks, which made South African style rusks, but I had to shoot that business out behind the shed.
+I also run the show over at I Hold Drinks, bringing you premium neoprene koozies, with designs I draw by hand.

 No excuse is too small for a party.
 I like vegetables, sushi, bread, figs, Indian food, beer, wine, cocktails, and small bits of fine dark chocolate.
 Can’t stand the texture of coconut.

 As someone who cooks for a living, I don’t always get to cook exactly what I want to cook.
 It’s the nature of the business, though, so if my client is happy, I’m happy.
 One Hundred Eggs is a place for me to play around, to cook, photograph, and write about whatever food strikes my fancy on any given day.
 This could be anything from simple weekday dinners, to homemade pantry staples, to elaborate multi-course special occasion dinners (with or without wine pairings).

 To narrow that broad definition, I almost always cook from scratch, with mostly fresh foods and whole grains; but I’m not scared of deep-frying or senseless amounts of butter, if the occasion demands it.
 One specialty of mine is transforming leftovers into entirely new creations, which is why I sometimes embarrass myself by asking for a take-away box for those two tablespoons of sauce still on my plate.
 This makes recipe-writing tricky sometimes.